PSYMARKER/leida-matlab/README.md

 ## LEiDA State Time Courses

-The function ***LEiDA_TransitionsK.m*** should be used to analyse the state time courses defined for a specified value of K across participants and for a given subject.
+The function ***LEiDA_StateTime.m*** should be used to analyse the state time courses defined for a specified value of K across participants and for a given subject.
 This function is divided into two sections.
 The user is expected to only need to change the inputs in *Section A*.

 Input parameters: